gatsbyjs/gatsby/docs/docs/api-specification.md

 ## Concepts

-- _Page_ — a site page with a pathname, a template component, and optional graphql query and layout component
+- _Page_ — a site page with a pathname, a template component, and optional graphql query.
 - _Page Component_ — React.js component that renders a page and can optionally
-  specify a layout component and a graphql query
+  specify a graphql query
 - _Component extensions_ — extensions that are resolvable as components. `.js`
   and `.jsx` are supported by core.
 But plugins can add support for other compile-to-js languages.